tikv/rfcs/text/0078-improve-tso-scalability.md

 to control the max wait time the PD client is willing to wait for more TSO requests, which could make the batch size bigger without hurting the latency.

-Predicting strategy is also an useful way to improve the batch effect.
+Predicting strategy is also a useful way to improve the batch effect.
 For example, the PD Client could collect as much information as it needs such as latency and batch size in the last few minutes, then base on these information, the PD client could calculate a suitable expected batch size to predict the incoming TSO number, which make the batch waiting more effective.